On this page

 For corporate annual reports and/or financial data, try the following resources:

-- Thomson Reuters Eikon + Datastream
+- Refinitiv Eikon + Datastream

 Available on one computer in each SFU Library branch.
 Provides detailed financial information on over 70,000 companies from around the world.
 Includes filings such as annual reports.
+(Formerly known as Thomson Reuters Eikon + Datastream.)

-One-stop shopping for annual reports of publicly-traded Canadian companies.
+Annual reports of publicly-traded Canadian companies.
 All such companies are required to file with the Canadian Depository for Securities, the creators of this site, so the selection is extensive.
 Click on "Company Profiles" to start your search.

 The US Securities and Exchange Commission (SEC) database of corporate filings.
 Contains annual reports, press releases, and other public documents for most public companies in the US.
 Note that annual reports are "10-K" forms for the SEC.

 - There are also many sites such as Rank and Filed or SecInfo that offer access to the same EDGAR information with different search and display options.
-In addition, some of the Library's databases such as MINT Global provide access to recent SEC filings, along with simplified access to data extracted from various SEC reports.

 This short list of annual reports is intended only as a set of examples (Canadian and American) that you can use to get a better idea of the nature of annual reports.
-Use the resources and search tips within this guide to look for a specific organization's report.
+Use the resources and search tips within this guide to look for a specific organisation's report.

 - Air Canada